 - 1 teaspoon wasabi powder or several dashes of hot sauce to taste

 - 1/4 teaspoon black pepper

 - 2 tablespoons grapeseed oil

 - pinch of kosher salt

-- 1/3 cup roughly chopped cashews, plus additional for garnish
+- 1/3 cup cashews roughly chopped, plus additional for garnish

-- sprinkle of crispy chow mien or rice noodles (for garnish and crunch)
+- sprinkle crispy chow mien or rice noodles for garnish and crunch

 - Using a microplane grater, grate the knob of ginger until it has been reduced to pulp.
 Scoop up the pulp into a fine mesh sieve.
 Hold the sieve over a bowl and press on the solids with the back of a spoon.
 Extract as much of the ginger juice as possible, rolling the pulp back onto itself and pressing.
 Discard the solids.
 You should have about 2-3 teaspoons of juice.
 Divide the juice into two small bowls.
 One is for the hoisin-lime sauce, the other is for the asian vinaigrette.